Books to remember

 Book review: Those magnificent women

-In the last decade or so, women have been assuming increasingly higher positions inside India's premier space organization, ISRO.
+In this century, women have been assuming increasingly higher positions inside India's premier space organization, ISRO.
 This was not an overnight development.
 This book profiles some of the underrepresented Indian women scientists who enabled the country to send a mission to Mars.

 How science fiction helps us contemplate reality